 All shows are rain or shine.
 No refunds or exchanges unless a show is canceled.

-You are welcome to bring in a reasonably sized chair to use during the event.
+Unlike other ProMedica Summer Concert Series events, you cannot bring a chair to these concerts as seats are already set up.
 No tables or coolers are permitted.
 No outside food or beverages are allowed.

 WHAT IS NOT ALLOWED?

 - Food or beverage

 - Cans, bottles, coolers or other similar containers

 - Video cameras, audio recorders or other similar electronic devices